 More Info/Current Pricing at Forestry-Suppliers.com

 Here’s your classic sledge maul for the toughest wood splitting jobs.
-This maul comes with an 6 or 8 lb head and a 36″ handle.
+This maul comes with a 6 lb head and a 36″ handle.
 A few notes on this particular maul, the lacquer on the handle comes a little thick so if you don’t like lacquer you can remove it by spending a rewarding 10 minutes with sand paper then just rub over it with a cloth soaked in mineral oil, or boiled linseed oil, or Ballistol, whatever you prefer… Furthermore the head can use 10 minutes with a bastard file to sharpen her up.
 Not difficult, just rewarding to make it your own.

 More Info/Current Pricing from Amazon.com